aidooyaw1992/news-hq/README.md

 The articles are passed to a RecyclerView which presents the articles.
 On the user tapping an article, the app sends the user to a detail page where the user gets more information.
 Images are loaded from article URLs using Picasso.
+Network availability is handled by classes in netutils package on app startup